CB2 micro

 5. LPT connector addition

-For cost reasons and because it is quite an old connector, the Sub-D 25 connector is not included in the CB2 micro KIT.
+For cost reasons and because it is quite an old connector, the Sub-D 25 connector is not standard in the CB2 micro.
 However, LPT printing capabilities are supported by the CB2 micro.
 To add the connector yourself, follow the next schematic.

 5.1 Circuit diagram